-Diana Romanello is an Associate at Slater Slater Schulman and a zealous advocate for her clients.
+Diana Romanello is a Senior Associate at Slater Slater Schulman and a zealous advocate for her clients.
 With a prioritized focus on representing survivors of sexual abuse, Diana frequently represents matters involving clergy abuse.

 Diana’s compassionate approach to the law allows clients to feel safe and supported throughout the legal process.
 Recalling past instances of sexual abuse can be agonizing and shameful for survivors seeking legal repercussions against their abusers.
 Empowering her clients from intake, Diana creates an environment for survivors to speak openly and candidly, inspiring them to make their voices heard in every stage of their legal pursuit.